Interpolation#

 ../_images/interp-linear-3d.svg

-Fig. 52 Illustration of the bilinear interpolation on a 2D example: the interpolation is separated in the two dimensions.#
+Fig. 52 Illustration of bilinear interpolation on a 2D example: the interpolation is separated into the two dimensions.#

 The result of bilinear interpolation on an image is given in Fig. 53.